brson/rust-contract-comparison/blog/dfinity.md

 I do recognize that the lack of argument names means that the command itself contains no meta-information about what "hello", "greet", and "everyone" are.

-She finds it not clear where the CLI sub-commands end and there arguments begin, expecting _some_ `--foo`-style arguments somewhere.
+She finds it not clear where the CLI sub-commands end and their arguments begin, expecting _some_ `--foo`-style arguments somewhere.

 I like this command though :)

-She takes the opportunity to explore the feedback she gets from the CLI if these arguments are progresively added from `dfx canister call`:
+She takes the opportunity to explore the feedback she gets from the CLI as these arguments are progresively added from `dfx canister call`:

 ```